launchdarkly/LaunchDarkly-Docs/src/content/topics/home/experimentation/experiments.md

 ## Overview
 This topic explains the concepts and value of LaunchDarkly's experimentation feature.
 Read on to learn about experimentation, how to use it, and what it can do for you.
 <Callout intent="info">
-  <Callout.Title>Experimentation is an add-on feature</Callout.Title>
+  <CalloutTitle>Experimentation is an add-on feature</CalloutTitle>
-  <Callout.Description>Experimentation is only available to customers on our Enterprise and Pro plans.
+  <CalloutDescription>Experimentation is only available to customers on our Enterprise and Pro plans.
 To learn more about our plans, [read about our pricing](https://launchdarkly.com/pricing/).
-If you want to add Experimentation to an existing plan, [contact our Sales team](mailto:sales@launchdarkly.com).</Callout.Description>
+If you want to add Experimentation to an existing plan, [contact our Sales team](mailto:sales@launchdarkly.com).</CalloutDescription>
 </Callout>

 ## What is experimentation?